M-A-D-A-R-A/Herdr-Command-Runner/README.md

 # Herdr Command Runner

-Experimental foreground command capture for local and SSH execution.
-A Herdr pane shows live output; raw output and confirmed exit status come from process pipes rather than terminal scrollback.
+Run foreground commands locally or over SSH and keep a reliable record of what happened.
+Herdr Command Runner captures raw stdout, stderr, exit status, and transport diagnostics from process pipes—not from terminal scrollback.

 Version **0.1.0**.

-Requires Python 3.8+ locally, Python 3.6+ on an SSH host, and macOS or Linux.
-Herdr 0.9.1+ is optional for execution and required for the plugin viewer.
+It runs on macOS and Linux with Python 3.8+ locally (Python 3.6+ is supported on an SSH host).
+Herdr 0.9.1+ is optional for command execution and required to use the plugin viewer.

-No daemon, queue, or third-party Python package is required.
-Direct SSH mode does not require remote Herdr; prepared-pane mode uses an existing remote Herdr server.
+## What it does

+- Runs local commands or commands on a configured SSH host.
+- Saves exact `stdout.bin`, `stderr.bin`, `transport.log`, and `result.json`
+  artifacts for each run.
+- Shows live output in a Herdr tab when available, without relying on terminal scrollback.
+- Can use a deliberately selected, prepared Herdr machine pane when a command must inherit an existing remote shell environment.
+- Needs no daemon, queue, telemetry, or third-party Python package.

-## Install locally
+## Install

+Link the plugin and make the CLI available in your current shell:

 ```sh
 herdr plugin link /absolute/path/to/herdr-command-runner